Best Steps To Grow Love-Lies-Bleeding In Containers

 - Plant outside once the risk of frost has passed.

 - Maintain a weekly inch of water.

-- There are many things to keep in mind, but after you get the hang of it, you might want to incorporate ornamental love lies frequently bleeding into your landscape.
+- There are many things to remember, but after you get the hang of it, you might want to incorporate ornamental love-lies-bleeding into your landscape.

 Other insects and critters also eat the amaranthus plant since its tasty portions are used in many dishes.
 You must watch out for any diseases because the leaves are insect magnets.

 In poorly drained soil, amaranthus roots are vulnerable to root rot.
 To enhance aeration, be sure to add mulch and organic matter.